madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 redirectFrom: ['/en/blog/structuring-the-eleventyjs-config-file/']
 ---

-[Eleventy](https://www.11ty.dev/) comes with basic defaults set up for you.
-For example, the output folder defaults to `_site`, and Eleventy looks for your source files in the root directory.
+[Eleventy](https://www.11ty.dev/) comes with basic defaults already set up for you.
+That means you don't have to do anything to start working: the output folder defaults to `_site`, and Eleventy looks for your source files in the root directory.

 This is okay for very small projects.
-An additional config file is not necessary to work with Eleventy.
-However, I'm a big fan of structure, organization and clarity, and most of my projects get quite large.
+However, most of my projects get quite large, and they need customizations and dependencies.
 I also have personal preferences, and Eleventy is quite open about that - you can arrange and call it whatever you like.
+To fulfill all your wishes, Eleventy lets you create a file called `eleveny.js`.
+This article is all about organizing your Eleventy config file.

 Let's begin!